-In HTML4 content with the so-called SmartObjects it is possible to get access to concrete HTML4-player functions (such as help button or sitemap) as well as to test evaluation information (like total score or score as bar).
+In HTML4 content, with the so-called SmartObjects, it is possible to get access to specific HTML4-player functions (such as help button or sitemap) as well as to test evaluation information (like total score or score as bar).
 These SmartObjects are no longer supported in the HTML5 player.
 Instead, the most important functions are made available via SmartComponents.
-Some examples are the navigation buttons which are natively used for the template-based tutorial control and the overall quiz result.
-If you are missing much needed functions please get in contact with us.
+Some examples are the navigation buttons, which are natively used for the template-based tutorial control and the overall quiz result.
+If you are missing much needed functions, please get in contact with us.

-7.5 "Pinch-to-Zoom"
+7.5 "Pinch-to-zoom"

 Many users of our e-learning content missed the opportunity to zoom into the content with the popular pinch gesture.
-In ttps 2017 this has been added to all HTML5 e-learnings.
+In version 2017, this has been added to all HTML5 e-learnings.
 We do, however, still recommend creating content on a use case basis and to optimize for the appropriate devices.
-We do not believe in the conceptual idea to bring one content type to any device.
+We do not believe in the concept of providing one content type for all devices.
 Whenever necessary, though, the capability to zoom on certain areas of the content enables the use of smartphones even for content which has been optimized for tablets.